Graph Skeletons and Diminishing Minors: Coarse skeletons of a graph

 As the vertex sets of these graphs are the same, and all edges are determined by the edges between vertex sets, we have shown that these graphs are the same. \end{proof}

-\begin{Remark} The above lemma shows an interesting relation between the scales of skeletons compositions.
-Unfortunately a similar result does not hold for connectivity's. \end{Remark}
+\begin{Remark} The above Proposition \ref{Proposition:CompositionOfSkeletons} shows an interesting relation between the "scales" of skeleton compositions.
+Unfortunately a similar result does not hold for "connectivities". \end{Remark}

-\begin{Lemma}[Small Contraction Lemma ] Vertices 2-disjoint in $G_{(\lambda,k)_{(2,2)}}$ must come from sets that are $3$-disjoint in $G_{\lambda,k}$. \end{Lemma}
+\begin{Lemma}[Small Contraction Lemma ] Vertices $2$-disjoint in $G_{(\lambda,k)_{(2,2)}}$ must come from sets that are $3$-disjoint in $G_{\lambda,k}$. \end{Lemma}

-\begin{proof} All shortest paths between $2$-disjoint vertices in $G_{(\lambda,k)_{(2,2)}}$ have at least two consecutive edges forming a path.
-These edges either cross the same annuls or consecutive annuli.
-Edges crossing the same annuls place the endpoint vertices of the path in the same annulus.
-Two distinct vertices of $G_{(\lambda,k)_{(2,2)}}$ in the same annuls must come from sets that are not $2$-connected in $G_{\lambda,k}$, and must be $3$-disjoint.
-Consecutive edges crossing subsequent annuli places an annulus between the endpoints vertices of the path.
-Two vertices of $G_{(\lambda,k)_{(2,2)}}$ with an annulus between them must come from sets that are not $2$-connected $G_{\lambda,k}$, so must be $3$-disjoint. \end{proof}
+\begin{proof} All shortest paths between vertices that are $2$-disjoint in $G_{(\lambda,k)_{(2,2)}}$ have at least two consecutive edges forming a path.
+These edges either cross the same layer or consecutive layers.
+Edges crossing the same layer place the endpoint vertices of the path in the same layer.
+Two distinct vertices of $G_{(\lambda,k)_{(2,2)}}$ in the same layer must come from sets that are not $2$-connected in $G_{\lambda,k}$, and must be $3$-disjoint.
+Consecutive edges crossing subsequent layers places a layer between the endpoints vertices of the path.
+Two vertices of $G_{(\lambda,k)_{(2,2)}}$ with a layer between them must come from sets that are not $2$-connected $G_{\lambda,k}$, so must be $3$-disjoint. \end{proof}

-\begin{Lemma}[Big Contraction Lemma] Let $G_{\lambda,k}$ be a skeleton of a graph, if two sets are $n>1$ disjoint in $G_{(\lambda,k)_{(2,2)}}$ then their pre-images in $G_{\lambda,k}$ are at least ($n+\frac{n}{2}$)-disjoint. \end{Lemma}
+\begin{Lemma}[Big Contraction Lemma] Let $G_{\lambda,k}$ be a skeleton of a graph, if two sets are $n>1$-disjoint in $G_{(\lambda,k)_{(2,2)}}$ then their pre-images in $G_{\lambda,k}$ are at least ($n+\lfloor\frac{n}{2}\rfloor)$-disjoint. \end{Lemma}